We were there for the Soul and Motown weekend and it was definitely a different experience.

 The drink prices were reasonable with pints and glasses of wine coming in at £3.50 and a bottle of wine coming in at £9.95 for £14.99 for a nice bottle.
 We ensured that we took some with us for getting ready and for when we returned in the evening.I was asked to find out if the bar staff stopped serving you if you became too drunk, unfortunately, I was never so drunk that I could test this theory and I also didn’t see anyone who I thought was too drunk either.
 There was a good security presence and everyone was there to have a good time.
 We saw some fabulous and not so fabulous fancy dress costumes and if we go again I think we would definitely plan on dressing up one evening.

-During the day, I was worried that we wouldn’t have much to do but with Archery and Fencing being a free activity plus swimming, football and more if you wanted to do something then you could.
+During the day, I was worried that we wouldn’t have much to do but with Archery, pool, bowling and Fencing available plus swimming, football and more if you wanted to do something then you could.
 We enjoyed the Archery session and a special thanks to Richie who hosted a session for us even though he had officially finished.
 He was fantastic and great fun, definitely a must if we went again.
-We were disappointed not to go on the Merry go round and the Go Karts but it was very cold and icy so they were not running all the time.
+We were disappointed not to go on the Merry go round and the Go-Karts but it was very cold and icy so they were not running all the time.

 So What does happen on a Big Weekend?
 Whatever you make of it, you can do as little or as much as you want, you can make new friends or stay with your old friends, you can drink, you can dance and you can also sit and watch.
 Whatever it is that you choose you do you will be doing with a smile on your face and surrounded by happy people all there to have fun.